bitrise-io/devcenter/_articles/reviews/xcode-test-draft.md

 ### Generating code coverage files

-By default, the `Xcode Test` Step does not generate code coverage files.
+By default, the `Xcode Test for iOS` Step does not generate code coverage files.
 If you need them, however, it's easy to change: just set the `Generate code coverage files?` to `yes`.

 This sets two additional flags to the `xcodebuild` command: